 The motivation for denying life insurance benefits is simple.
 Insurance companies increase their profits by taking in more premiums that they pay out to policyholders and beneficiaries.
 Because of this basic fact about how insurance companies operate, companies that provide life insurance employ enormous staffs.
 This staff is comprised of a multitude of insurance defense attorneys and claims evaluators to develop plausible justifications to deny claims.

 While there may be a legitimate basis for an insurer to deny a claim, many denials are based on insurance company mistakes or bad faith tactics.
-As a Miami based life insurance claims attorney, below I provide examples of common bad faith grounds for denying benefits under a life insurance policy.
+Below I provide examples of common bad faith grounds for denying benefits under a life insurance policy.

 Lapse in Payment: Insurance companies will routinely deny a claim if there has been a lapse in payment.
 However, the insurance company has a duty to provide notice on a timely basis to the address indicated on the policy.
 If you sent your payment, the mistake might be a processing error by the insurance company.
 Sometimes policyholders make their premium payment to their agent who fails to forward the payment to the insurance company.
 If the insurance company has an established practice of accepting past due payments or the policy or state law provides a grace period, you might be able to contest a denial on this basis.
 If you know you have been late making a premium payment, you should seek prompt legal advice.